ignatiusukwuoma/airtech/README.md

 ```

 7. Create a `.env` file in the root directory with the content of the `.env.sample` and edit with your personal details.
+I have used PostgreSQL for this project but you can use any database that Django supports.

 ## Starting the app